saratkumar17mss040/Task-app-rest-api/README.md

 3.Npm start
 `npm start`

-## 👨‍💻 Interaction and API testing
+## 👨‍💻 Interaction and Running API UI

 Once the server started running open the browser with the localhost path as http://localhost:3000/documentation